 For those tests that had a mean effect at the IWC at or above the RMD of 25 percent for chronic methods and 20 percent for acute methods (Figure 5-2), the two approaches also had a high degree of concordance, agreeing that 90.4 percent of those tests should be declared toxic.
 This means that the two approaches are both generally able to declare the test sample toxic when the magnitude of the effect is high.
 The NOEC approach declared 9.6 percent of these tests as non-toxic, while the TST approach declared all these tests as toxic.
 The results demonstrate another of the disadvantages of the NOEC approach, which is the lack of statistical power associated with effluent toxicity test methods.
 As a result, biologically significant levels of toxicity may be classified as non-toxic when using the NOEC approach (Diamond et al. 2013).

 In the TST Test Drive, the NOEC approach declared some tests non-toxic with a mean effect at the IWC as high as 36 percent.
-Most likely theses test results had greater with-in test variability and thereby lacked the statistical power to declare the results as statistically significant (Diamond et al. 2013).
+Most likely these test results had greater with-in test variability and thereby lacked the statistical power to declare the results as statistically significant (Diamond et al. 2013).

 The overall results from the TST Test Drive indicated the use of both the NOEC approach and the TST approach declared a similar percentage of tests as toxic and non-toxic.
 It also demonstrated that the TST approach is more likely to identify a sample as toxic when effects are substantial, above the RMD, and less likely to identify a sample as toxic when the effects are negligible, a median effect of 10 percent or less.
 In addition, for those tests with a mean effect below the RMD, tests having generally lower within-test variability and greater test power had a much lower percentage of tests declared toxic using the TST approach than when using the NOEC approach (Diamond et al. 2013).